bhuvan2205/counter_redux_app/README.md

-# counter_redux_app
-Counter App using redux-toolkit
+Vite & React application to showcase redux-toolkit

 # To install modules and dependencies
 'npm install'